College of Arts & Media

 College of Arts & Media Polices

-Please see the Academic Policies and the Information for Graduate Students pages of this catalog for academic policies that apply to all students at the university.
+Please see the Information for Graduate Students pages of this catalog for policies that apply to all students at the university.
 The policies that follow apply specifically to all graduate students in the College of Arts & Media.
 Contact recording arts or media forensics programs with any questions about these or other college/university policies.

-Students must also follow the policies outlined in the Graduate School Policies and Procedures.
-Visit the Academic Policies page in this catalog and click on the link to access this reference.
+Students must also follow the policies outlined in the Graduate Policies and Procedures.

 Adding/Withdrawing from Courses After Census